hartmanbfl/transcript-translate-server/README.md

        It would also be a good idea to save it in a password manager since you cannot access it again.
     - Also get the Project ID seen at the top of the Deepgram Dashboard and use the value for the .env variable `DEEPGRAM_PROJECT`

-## Local Build and Run
-- Make sure .env is in top level directory of project
-- Type `npm install` to install node module dependencies
-- Type `npm run start` to start the server.
-Note that this will run on port 3000.
-If another port is desired, set environment variable `PORT` in .env or in current Terminal.
-- Open browser and navigate to localhost:PORT

 ## Deployment
 Current hackathon 2023 version is deployed to render at https://debabel-server.onrender.com.
 For the render deployment, I added two entries to the environment: